tarik-flipovic/Antilego/README.md

 # Antilego

 Antilego is a read-only probability-consistency engine for prediction markets.
-It collects public Polymarket prices, groups logically related contracts, and flags deadline, threshold, and mutual exclusivity probability violations.
+It collects public Polymarket prices, groups logically related contracts, and then flags deadline, threshold, and mutual exclusivity probability violations.

 ## Run the current pipeline